krfreak/cwdt-faq/content/crafts/cdr_belt.md

 Now you have 16+ CDR in suffix

-1. Craft Can Have 3 Crafted Modifiers
+1. Craft Can Have 3 Crafted Modifiers.
-2. Craft Suffix Cannot Be Changed (Buy the beast Wild Bristle Matron and kill it.
-This is cheaper than benchcraft)
+2. Craft Suffixes Cannot Be Changed (Buy the beast Wild Bristle Matron and kill it.
+This is cheaper than benchcraft).
-3. Now Scour the belt
+3. Now Scour the belt.
-4. Craft Suffix Cannot Be Changed again
+4. Craft Suffixes Cannot Be Changed again.
-5. Take the belt to Aisling.
-Do not Unveil yet.
+5. Use a veiled orb so that the only prefix mod Suffixes Cannot Be Changed get replaced with the veiled mod.
+Do not Unveil yet!
-6. Bench Craft Mana
+6. Bench Craft Mana.
-7. Bench Craft Armor + ES hybrid mod or simply es/evasion any defense modifier
+7. Bench Craft Armor + ES hybrid mod or simply es/evasion any defense modifier.
 8. Unveil and you will get life modifier.
 Apply fertile catalyst!
 9. Remove Crafted Modifiers using Bench.
-10. Finally Bench craft 15% flask duration
+10. Finally Bench craft 15% flask duration.

 See the image